 Opioid overdoses are often preventable.
 While opioid use is uncommon at Cornell, it's important for every community member to be familiar with overdose prevention resources.

-- Naloxone spray (Narcan®): Available at no cost in the following on-campus locations:
+Free Naloxone spray and/or Narcan is also available at the following on-campus locations:

 - the vending machine on the ground level of RPCC